liberland/laws/drafting/consolidated/citizenship-law.md

 No person shall be denied citizenship or access to related functions and services on the basis of their gender, sex, sexual orientation, race, nationality, origin, religion, disability, socioeconomic background, or any other such criteria.

-## Section 2: Acquiring Citizenship
+## Chapter 2: Acquiring Citizenship

 ### Article 5: Registration Process